-Workplace mentors are practitioners working in the same context as the participant, and experienced in the area of practice being studied.
-They will normally have an equivalent qualification to that being undertaken by the individual participant, however the most distinctive requirement for this role is to support the mentee in developing practice skills and a critical interpretation of theories to the particular context of practice.
+Workplace mentors are practitioners working in the same context as the participant, and are experienced in the area of practice being studied.
+They will normally have an equivalent qualification to that being undertaken by the individual participant, however the most distinctive requirement for this role is to support the mentee in developing practice skills and a critical interpretation of theories relevant to the particular context of practice.
 Specifically they will act as advisors and role models; undertake practice observations in the workplace context and provide formative feedback; facilitate the development of your new professional identity; and become part of the community of practice.
-They should be nominated by individual participants at the start of the programme.
+We suggest you identify a suitable mentor and discuss responsibilities at the start of the programme.